 For any large city, whether it has a vibrant history or a brilliant new age culture, tourism is incredibly important.
 And there are few things that can deal a blow to that the way over congestion does.
 Not having enough parking makes for an unfriendly and in general more unsafe city.
 An integrated policy that both suggests tourist spots while also finding parking around them, could completely change the tourism game for a city.
 Apart from being an indispensable source of revenue for a city, tourism is also very important for how the city is presented on a global platform.

-Public perception: It goes without saying that a city with better road safety immediately goes up in the way the public perceives it.
+It goes without saying that a city with better road safety immediately goes up in the way the public perceives it.
 Few things are integral to a city’s success than public perception.
-Migration is the lifeblood of any bustling city, and better parking and traffic conditions give more room for population expansion.
+Migration is the lifeblood of any bustling city, and solving parking issues and traffic conditions gives more room for population expansion.
 It also invites companies to invest in the city and add to expansion efforts.
 On a global scale, a safe and well-managed city increases significantly in its importance to the nation and the world at large.

 When parking spaces are mismanaged, a whole host of problems crop up.
 The land is an incredibly valuable resource that is fast disappearing in cities.
 A lot of prime lands are being allocated to parking, while in some other areas, parking just doesn’t meet the demands the population has.
 The issue isn’t that cities lack parking space, it’s that it’s inefficiently located.
 If parking space was allocated based on proximity to major business centers, or residential areas, instead of a uniform citywide distribution, that would change.
 An intelligent integrated parking system is the future of smart cities.